-Double check the form entries for the last time before having your Maryland DBA form notarized.
-Filing the ‘doing business as’ in Maryland can be done in person at the designated agency, through mail or by fax.
+Once you’ve double and triple checked, get the document notarized by an authorized individual.
+Filing in Maryland can be done in person at the designated agency, through mail or by fax.

-A filing fee of $25 for regular processing or an additional $50 for expedited processing should be enclosed and addressed to the Department of Assessments and Taxation when filing a DBA in Maryland.
-Now, all you have to do is wait for the DBA registration to be approved.
-Normally, a processing time of seven business days is set for normal processing.
+A filing fee of $25 for regular processing or an additional $50 for expedited processing should be enclosed and addressed to the Department of Assessments and Taxation.
+There’s a $75 “Total Expedited Service” as well.
+Once you get confirmation, you’ll officially be the owner of a Maryland DBA.

-Take note that this is an informational guide on how to file a MD DBA, and it is not a legal advice or a legal document.
-For questions on ‘doing business as’ in Maryland or starting a business in Maryland, always seek your business lawyer’s expert advice.
+Take note that this is an informational guide on how to file a MD DBA only, not legal advice or a legal document.
+For legal questions or legal concerns pertaining to starting a business in Maryland, seek a business lawyer’s expert advice.